google/wuffs/doc/benchmarks.md

 # Benchmarks

-*Preliminary* `puffs bench -mimic` summarized throughput numbers for the GIF codec are below.
+*Preliminary* `puffs bench -mimic` summarized throughput numbers for various codecs are below.
 Higher is better.

 "Mimic" tests check that Puffs' output mimics (i.e. exactly matches) other libraries' output.
-"Mimic" benchmarks give the numbers for those other libraries, as shipped with the OS, measured here on Ubunty 14.04 LTS "Trusty".
+"Mimic" benchmarks give the numbers for those other libraries, as shipped with the OS.
+These were measured on a Debian Testing system as of November 2017, which means these compiler versions:

+- clang/llvm version 5.0.0
+- gcc version 7.2.0

+and these mimic library versions:

+- libgif 5.1.4
+- zlib 1.2.8

 Unless otherwise stated, these benchmarks were run on an Intel x86_64 Broadwell.